JKRy/movie-db-search/README.md

 # movie-db-search
-A React UI to search The Movie DB
+A React UI to search The Movie DB.
+Built using Parcel, React and Typescript.

 ## Prerequisites to run the code
 ```